bgevko/vehicle-manager/README.md

 - User can tap on a trip to view the [Trip Report](#trip-report)

 ## Trip Report
+- User can see trip date and time
+- User can see trip driver
+- User can see trip vehicle
 - User can see used mileage
-- User can see a list of all expenses
 - User can view [Expenses](#expenses) screen
 - User can view the [Incidents](#incidents) screen